IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/SNOOCPLoginCommand3.png)

 ### Create a working directory
-11. Create a directory that will be used to store the configuration files that will be created in the next steps.
+1. Create a directory to store the configuration files that you will create in the next steps.

     !!!
-Note "Instructions vary by your local workstation's operating system"
+Warning "Instructions vary by your local workstation's operating system."

         The directions that follow may vary depending on your operating system.
 The examples provided are based upon MacOS.